ysyk2021/the-art-of-cyclical-thinking-a-guide-to-reflecting-on-successes-and-failures/src/chapter-7-1.md

 ----------

 While obstacles may arise during the cyclical thinking process, they can be overcome with awareness, intentionality, and perseverance.
 By addressing resistance to change, reframing failure, developing self-awareness, challenging cognitive biases, prioritizing time for reflection, fostering accountability, and managing emotional attachments, individuals can navigate the challenges and reap the benefits of cyclical thinking.

-In the subsequent chapters of "The Art of Cyclical Thinking: A Guide to Reflecting on Successes and Failures," we delve deeper into practical strategies and exercises that empower readers to overcome these obstacles and cultivate a strong cyclical thinking mindset.